CIRS Mold Toxicity Treatment in Chevy Chase, VA

 - More

 Lyme disease, in particular, is often misdiagnosed.
 We have treated a number of patients whose symptoms were in line with Lyme disease.
-Fortunately, we were able to confirm the presence of CIRS and mold and were able to successfully help those patients using CIRS treatment in Chevy Chase, MD.
+Fortunately, we were able to confirm the presence of CIRS and mold and were able to successfully help those patients using CIRS treatment in Chevy Chase, VA.

 Note that many of these patients have CIRS and Lyme disease and in that case, it is necessary to treat both in order for full recovery.
 Treating one or the other will invariably leave the patient with debilitating symptoms and even more frustration with their medical team.
 At Proactive Wellness Centers, we are skilled In diagnosing and treating both.